Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Conclusions and Future work

 \section{Conclusions and Future work}

-We have introduced an unsupervised pipeline for an RL agent to learn a task specification, encoded as a `task automaton', in unknown environments with sparse and non-Markovian rewards.
+We have introduced an unsupervised pipeline for an RL agent to learn task specifications, encoded as deterministic, finite automata known as ‘task automata’, in unknown environments with sparse and non-Markovian rewards.
 The agent first learns a product MDP -- a composition of the task automaton with the environment's MDP before distilling out a task automaton using our efficient `Cone Lumping' method.
-Finally, our post-processing routine, which can be used by any method for learning automata in RL, minimises environmental bias and simplifies the learnt task automaton.
+Finally, our post-processing routine, which is useful for any method that learns automata in RL, minimises environmental bias and simplifies the learnt task automaton.

-As ongoing and future work, we are extending to environments with multiple tasks that can be learnt (i.e., cases where an agent can achieve reward by satisfying multiple different specifications); introducing active learning to improve the efficiency of the rate-limiting Step 1; and investigating environments with multiple agents that might get reward for completing different tasks (or through cooperating and sharing information about the part of the environment they have been exploring to expedite the other's learning process).
-Finally, we intend to extend this work to cases where the task automata encode $\omega$-regular LTL properties, which require evaluation over infinite trajectories.
+As future work, we are extending to environments with multiple tasks (i.e., cases where an agent can achieve reward by satisfying multiple different task specifications); introducing active learning to further improve the efficiency of the rate-limiting Step 1; and trying different techniques for learning HMMs/POMDPs (e.g., spectral learning \citep{hsu2012spectral}).
+We are also interested in multi-agent settings, where agents get rewarded according to different tasks or have to optimally share information to learn a common task.
+Finally, we intend to extend to cases where the task automata encode $\omega$-regular LTL properties, which require evaluation over infinite trajectories.

+\ack Fox was supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems (Reference: EP/S024050/1) and Wooldridge was supported by a UKRI Turing AI World Leading Researcher Fellowship (Reference: EP/W002949/1).